MarcoAvoaka/Python-API-Challenge/README.md

 # Python-API-Challenge

-Based on our data, we can conclude that:
+Based on our data, we can conclude:

 1- No correlation between latitude and humidity and latitude and wind speed.